top of page

 Supporting Vaginal Health

 Vaginal dryness and discomfort during intercourse can significantly affect a woman's quality of life.
-As estrogen levels decrease, many women experience these issues, affecting intimacy and emotional well-being.
+As estrogen levels decrease, vaginal dryness and pain can impact intimacy and emotional well-being.
 Local estrogen therapy, such as vaginal creams or rings, can restore moisture and elasticity, leading to improved sexual health.
+And for women who are not able to use systemic estrogen, local estrogen therapy through vaginal creams or tablets is still safe.

 Easing Vasomotor Symptoms